-Driving the road to San Marco Pass
+Road trip guide: Conquering the paved San Marco Pass

-Located in the Bergamo Alps, the road to the summit is called Strada Provinciale 8 and it was built in the years after the World War II.
-It’s paved and links Val Brembana with Valtellina.
-Close to the pass, at 1.830m above the sea level, there is Ca San Marco a house also built in the late 16th century to provide care to the travelers during winter time.
+Set high in the Bergamo Alps, the road to the summit is fully paved.
+It’s called Strada Statale 470.
+Until 2021, the road was Strada Provinciale 8 (SP8) and was built in the years after World War II.
+The pass is part of an ancient route built by the end of the 16th century to connect Lombardy with the Grisons area.
+Close to the pass, at 1,830m above sea level, there is Ca San Marco, a house also built in the late 16th century to provide care to travelers during winter.
 The summit itself has a couple of monuments.
-The road is closed to heavy trucks.
-The pass is part of an ancient route built by end of 16th century to connect Lombardy with the Grisons area.